FadyMohareb/dupless/README.md

 ![alt text](https://bitbucket.org/MCorentin/hetdect/src/master/figures/Histogram_coverage_R.png "Histogram of coverage")

 The second peak corresponds to the coverage on the homozygous regions, and the value on the x-axis for the maximum of this peak corresponds to the homozygous coverage.
 DupLess also generates a histogram of the coverage.

+### How to choose the right value for the window length ("-w/--window_size" option):

+DupLess works with a window-based approach: each sequence is splitted into windows of a certain size.
+Each window will be catergorized as "homozygous", "heterozygous" or "outlier" depending on the coverage median for this window.

+Larger window sizes will decrease the running time but may decrease the sensitivity of DupLess.
+Smaller window sizes will increase the sensitivity but also possibly the number false positives, this may be counterbalanced by choosing a higher value for the blast length threshold (-l/--blast_length).
+The optimal value depends on the fragmentation of your assembly and your objectives: removing as many duplications as possible (small window size) or reducing the number of false positives (large window size).

+/!\ **When using paired end reads** (when creating the coverage bed file), a drop in coverage is expected at the extreme ends of the sequences.
+This is due to the fact that only one read of the pair align to these regions.
+We recommand setting -w or -l higher than the insert size when using paired end reads to avoid false positives.

 ### Trying different blast thresholds: